Lifeshield Security ReviewBy - 01/07/2019

 If all else fails, the base station can use your Landline Phone, assuming you have one.
 While this final method is the traditional communication method for home security systems, it’s far from reliable.
 Landlines are prone to disruptions and burglars can use wire-cutters to disable communication.
 Not relying solely on a landline is a good move by LifeShield.

 Aside from the base station’s multiple means of communication, it’s also equipped with 24-hour battery backup.
-With or without internet or power, the LifeShield security system will continue protecting you for up to a day.
+The LifeShield security system will continue protecting you with or without internet or power for up to a day

 The base station also offers Smash & Crash Protection.
 This feature offers protection from intruders who might look for and destroy your alarm system.
 With Smash & Crash Protection, the base station will send a soft alert to the monitoring center the moment the intruder breaks in.
 The soft alert will become an active alert if the disarm PIN isn’t entered within a set time limit.
 Even if the intruder destroys the base station, the monitoring center will receive the alert.